 Unpaid community service, according to many, prepares students for their university studies and is helpful for their future career.
-I believe making it a requisite in high school curriculum to help the community and develop pupils’ soft skills is an excellent idea.
+I believe making it a requisite in the high school curriculum to help the community and develop pupils’ soft skills is an excellent idea.

 No doubt a school should teach students morality, teamwork, and tolerance beyond their academic subjects like math, economics etc. When voluntary social works are mandatory for high school students, they can take up some important activities which are appraised by universities and employers.
 If the unpaid community service is optional, students will not pay much attention to such social services.
 If we want our youth to serve the nation in the future, it is the right time to let them work for philanthropic causes, clean the neighbourhood and teach the juniors.

 Moreover, through these programmes students can learn how to communicate, work in a team and manage their time.
 This, in turn, develops their organizational skills.
 Nowadays, unfortunately, teenagers mostly go home and watch TV, browse the internet or play video games; often the reason for silly ideas they come up with, ultimately fueling adolescent delinquency.
 Social interaction enhances young pupils’ understanding of their surroundings and helps build a better generation who are not corporate robots.
 Many developed countries’ initiatives to make voluntary social work a part of the secondary school curriculum is a great example and developing countries should follow it.